rhargreaves/mega-drive-midi-interface/README.md

 | 55-58 | Secondary Amplitude (D1L) | 16    |
 | 59-62 | Release Rate (RR)         | 16    |
 | 70-73 | Amplitude Modulation (AM) | 2     |

+## Polyphonic Mode (CC 80)

+When polyphonic mode is enabled, all note on/off events are routed to a pool of FM channels, ignoring the specific MIDI channel the event is sent to.
+This allows for polyphony within a single MIDI channel.

+If no available FM channels are free, the note on event is dropped.

 ## Build & Test